-As the flood reached its height and began to recede, the fire department moved into search-and-rescue work, assisting spectators and others who had been missed in the evacuation, or who had slipped through the cordons and been stranded by rising water.
-Having completed evacuation, the police were able to devote more time to tightening their perimeter control and directing traffic.
-Passes were issued to about 350 persons, primarily owners and employees of companies.
+As the flood reached its height and began to recede, the fire department moved into search-and-rescue work, assisting spectators and others who had been missed in the evacuation, or who had slipped through the cordons and heen stranded by the rising water.
+Having completed evacuation, the police were able to devote more time to tightening their perimter control and directing traffic.
 The traffic problem was hampered by the power failure that meant traffic lights were not operational.
 Not long after midnight, however, the curious began leaving the area to return home.
 About 1:00 a.m.
-Thursday 89 National Guard troops were sent into Denver, and by 6 a.m. there were approximately 300 self-sufficient troops assisting the police with traffic and security work.
+Thursday C9 National Guard troops were sent into Denver, and by 6:00 a.m. there were approximately 300 self-sufficient troops assisting the police with traffic and security work.
 These troops were secured by the state CD; the adjutant general is also the state CD director.

 A number of problem areas may be observed in viewing the Denver situation.
 As was the case in so many communities, the city agencies had a great deal of difficulty in obtaining information and even more difficulty in confirming its accuracy and interpreting it.
-Both the police and fire communication centers were heavily overloaded with calls from residents who wanted all kinds of information about the flood, especially if it would be on their street.
-The Denver CD had an information problem similar to that of other agencies, complicated by the fact that civil defense saw its main role to be that of coordination.
+Both the police and fire communication centers were heavily overloaded with calls from residents who wanted all hinds of information about the flood.
+The Denver CD had an informational problem similar to that of other agencies and this was complicated by the fact that civil defense saw its main role to be that of coordination.
 The director was unable to contact most of the municipal agencies that civil defense was to coordinate.
-The task of communication was made difficult because CD had no radio contact with the police or fire departments; the high ranking officers in these departments were at the command posts in the field; representatives of other agencies were not at the Emergency Operations Center.
+The task of communication was made difficult because CD had no radio contact with the police or fire departments; the high ranking officers in these departments were in the field, at command posts; and representatives of other agencies were not at the Emergency Operations Center.

-Another informational problem was the early-morning alert to both the police and fire departments concerning an additional crest.
-No evacuation seems to have taken place as a result of this alert, but several men were dispatched to verify the alert.
+Another informational problem was the early-morning-hour alert to both the police and fire departments concerning an additional crest.
+No evacuation seems to havetaken place as a result of this alert, but several men were dispatched to verify the alert.
 It was several hours before either agency could be sure that there was no danger of another crest on the river.